upperstream/playlist-manager/doc/plm-put-playlist.md

     retry mode)
 13. `abs_dir()`: Gets the absolute path of a directory

+#### File Utils Module

+The command uses a dedicated `file_utils` module for file operations.
+This module:

+1. Provides a `copy_file()` function that handles directory creation and file copying
+2. Returns a `Result` for idiomatic error handling

 #### Retry Module

 1. `parse_error_file()`: Parses an error file and extracts failed